hrt/KrunkerBypass/README.md

 Worth noting that they have also placed [some checks](https://github.com/hrt/AnticheatJS#function-modification-detection) to see if `Function` has been modified: This can easily be bypassed by fixing the `.toString` member of the overwritten class/function.

-## ArgsHook
+## ArgumentsHook
-With [a bit of magic](https://github.com/hrt/KrunkerBypass/tree/master/ArgsHook/esp.js) we can hook any native function and access the chain of callers along with their respective arguments of said function.
+With [a bit of magic](https://github.com/hrt/KrunkerBypass/tree/master/ArgumentsHook/esp.js) we can hook any native function and access the chain of callers along with their respective arguments of said function.

 tl;dr we can access almost all variables and functions in the game logic if we wanted to.